craigbuckler/dockerwebdev/content/tutorials/install-docker.md

 ## Install Docker on Linux

+[Docker Desktop for Linux](https://docs.docker.com/desktop/install/linux-install/) can be downloaded from Docker Hub.
+The installer includes the Docker server, CLI, Docker Compose, Docker Swarm, and Kubernetes.

-Docker is often available in official Linux repositories, although these usually offer older editions.
+Alternatively, the Docker command-line tool is available in official Linux repositories although these are often older editions.
 The latest edition is supported on recent 64-bit editions of popular Linux distros:

 * [Ubuntu (and derivatives such as Mint)](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 * [CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)